7c/telegraf-metrix/README.md

 # Telegraf Metrix

 Supports telegraf line protocol and sends metrics over udp (for now).
-Line protocol uses nano second precisious timestamp, we will let this stamping telegraf for now
+Line protocol uses nanosecond precision timestamp.
+You can add nanosecond timestamp as last parameter optionally since the version 0.0.14.
+If you omit this timestamp telegraf will add it based on its local time to your data.
+Sometimes you may want to add this timestamp to send data from the past.
+Timestamp is nano seconds precision.
+PHP does only understand microsecond.
+You may want to *1000 this value to convert to nano seconds

 I preper UDP protocol because php is stateless and not able to run async functions natively.
 I do not want to block my operations with TCP which has a handshake and many checks.